 Adult animals can contract parvo.
-While kittens and puppies are most at risk of serious disease, cats and dogs of any age can be affected if they are unvaccinated or haven't previously been exposed.
+While kittens and puppies are most at risk of serious disease, cats and dogs of any age can be affected if they're unvaccinated or haven't previously been exposed.

 Multiple vaccines don't increase protection.
 The number of vaccines a kitten or puppy has received has little to do with their protection status.
 Vaccines must be given at the precise time when maternal antibodies have waned, and since that can vary from 4 to 15 weeks of age, vaccines should be given at intervals of two to three weeks.
+Current recommendations include vaccinating neonatal puppies and kittens in high-risk areas as many are likely lacking any maternal antibodies at birth.
 Placing puppies and kittens in an adoptive or foster home is a safer option than waiting until they've received a certain number of vaccines, as they can continue to be exposed to parvo and other diseases in a shelter environment.
 For recommended vaccine schedules, visit aaha.org and search for "vaccination table."